 Rove Beetles

-They belong to family Staphylinidae.
+Family: StaphylinidaeRove beetles belong to family Staphylinidae.
 It is a huge, diverse group with about 29,000 species.
-These beetles are small and slender, and are black in color with very short elytra.
-Hence, their abdominal segments are exposed.
-Many species of rove beetles are found in the areas associated with the ground such as stones, under leaf or in loose soil.
+These beetles are small and slender, and are black in color with very short elytra — so their abdominal segments are exposed.
+Many species of rove beetles are found in areas associated with the ground such as stones, under leaf litter, or in loose soil.
 Some species of rove beetles are nocturnal.
 Many species are general predators, while some are scavengers.

 Ground Beetles

-They belong to family Carabidae, which is one of the biggest families of beetles.
+Family: CarabidaeGround beetles belong to family Carabidae, which is one of the biggest families of beetles.
 There are about 40,000 species in this family.
 They are ¼ to 1 inch or longer in size, and black or brown in color.
-As the name indicates, they are found in the locations related to soil, specifically in damp habitats.
-Most species are nocturnal and during the daytime, they are found under logs, stones, plant debris and other hidden places.
-At night, they climb onto the plants and feed on caterpillars and aphids.
-Most ground beetles have a single generation every year.
-However, some may complete 2-3 generations.
-The adults of several species are known to feed on plant materials such as fungi, pollen and decaying plants.
-Some feed on seeds, while some are known for damaging the agricultural crops.
+As the name suggests, they are found in locations related to soil, specifically in damp habitats.
+Most species are nocturnal — during the daytime, they hide under logs, stones, plant debris, and other hidden places.
+At night, they climb onto plants and feed on caterpillars and aphids.
+Most ground beetles have a single generation every year; however, some may complete 2–3 generations.
+The adults of several species are known to feed on plant materials such as fungi, pollen, and decaying plants.
+Some feed on seeds, while some are known for damaging agricultural crops.

 Soldier Beetles